MoiColl/Tree_of_life_2020/Week48/friday/README.md

 ### East Eurasian populations
 1. Plot the first two principal components of the [`dataEE.txt.zip`](dataWE.txt.zip) dataset.
 Use the `POP` column to color the points.
 Interpret the relationship between populations (e.g., which populations cluster together, is this expected given the geography of the populations, how do the PCs split the populations?).
 2. Plot the third and fourth principal component.
 How has the relationship between populations changed?
+3. Plot some other combinations of 5+ pricnipal components?
+What is the general pattern?